Emergencies: Power Outages

 - The City of Kingston offers a helpful resource to help you and your family prepare for an emergency.
 Check it out on their website.
 We recommend that all property owners maintain a kit which includes candles, a flashlight, batteries and a battery powered radio.

-- Review these Winter Safety Tips from the Electrical Safety Authority.
+- Review these Stormy Weather Tips from the Electrical Safety Authority.